teknostatik/blog/wordpress/2025-04-19-team-taxonomies.md

 date: "2025-04-19"
 ---

-I was reading [this blog post](https://emilywebber.co.uk/team-taxonomies-for-digital-data-and-technology-organisations/) by Emily Webber last week, which nicely compliments the Team Taxonomies book, and is something I think might add some value in my organisation.
+I was reading [this blog post](https://emilywebber.co.uk/team-taxonomies-for-digital-data-and-technology-organisations/) by Emily Webber last week, which nicely compliments the _Team Topologies_ book, and is something I think might add some value in my organisation.
 It puts enabling teams on a more level footing, defines _who_ they enable, and also records whether a team is long-lived or temporary.
 This would allow organisations to record project teams in the same way as long-lived teams, and might better help highlight people who are in too many teams, as well as teams that don't have a clear purpose.

 I think mapping existing operating models in this way would be a good first step towards designing _new_ operating models.